Skip to main content

 Check if you need to pay inheritance tax before applying for probate.

-• For deaths on or after 01/01/2022 you do not need to complete a HMRC form however you are still required to provide details of the assets you require a Grant of Representation for and additional information for Inheritance Tax on our Estate Summary Form NIPF7
+• for deaths on or after 1 January 2022 you do not need to fill in a HMRC form however you must give details of the assets you need a Grant of Representation for and extra information for Inheritance Tax on the Estate Summary Form NIPF7

-• if Inheritance Tax is due or full details are needed HMRC form IHT400
+• if Inheritance Tax is due or full details are needed HMRC use form IHT400

 What you need to apply

-In most cases, the following documents are required:
+In most cases, the following documents are needed:

 • death certificate or coroner's certificate (personal applications only)